DejasDejas/MLOps_MNIST_Pytorch/README.md

 ### Method used

-In this repository, we develop a CNN model in [Pytorch Ignite](https://pytorch.org/ignite/index.html) to classify [MNIST dataset](http://yann.lecun.com/exdb/mnist/.
+In this repository, we develop a CNN model in [Pytorch Ignite](https://pytorch.org/ignite/index.html) to classify [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 We ensure the training monitoring with [TensorBoard](https://www.tensorflow.org/tensorboard) and/or [Neptune.ai](https://neptune.ai/).

-We use [DVC (Data Version Control)](https://dvc.org/) to data  versioning and DVC Gdrive remote for data storage.
+We use GitHub Actions to run the training and testing.

-We use [CML (Continuous Machine Learning)](https://cml.dev/) as CI/CD machine learning.
+We can use [DVC (Data Version Control)](https://dvc.org/) to data  versioning and DVC Gdrive remote for data storage.

-**TODO:** motivate my chosen method
+We can use [CML (Continuous Machine Learning)](https://cml.dev/) as CI/CD machine learning.

 ### Technologies
 - Python (Pytorch Ignite)
-- neptune logger and tensorboard logger
+- neptune and tensorboard loggers
-- MLOps
+- MLOps workflow
-- CI/CD
+- CI machine learning

 ## Project description /  Motivation